Rewilding Immersion Program

 What do we mean by “rewilding”?

-Rewilding is a movement to return people, places and our other-than-human neighbors to a wild existence.
+Rewilding is the opposite of domestication.
+It is a movement to return people, places, and our other-than-human neighbors to a more wild, or “self-willed,” existence.
 This generally translates to living a lifestyle similar in function to the way our ancestors lived before the innovation of agriculture and more recently, industrialization.

 Why a “feral living” experience?

 When a domesticated animal returns to the wild, we refer to them as “feral”.
 No longer domestic, but changed by their domestication.
 Eventually feral animals will once again become “wild” as they evolve through time.
 While our aim is to live wild, we recognize that this will happen in time, through generations of rewilding.

 The world is not the same place that it was thousands of years ago when all humans lived as hunter-gatherers.
 There is a culture of occupation that prevents us from all abandoning civilization entirely.
 It would be a mistake to pretend as though industrial civilization doesn’t affect all of us.
 We live in both worlds.
 We are not pretending, not re-enacting the past.
 Where others see hypocrisy, we see a bridge.

 - Improve your health (Post Article links for Nature Connection/Mental Health)